reynier0611/lbnl_alice_alignment_tasks/MC_generation/README.md

 - testmatch    = 3 days
 - nextweek     = 1 week

+If you decrease (increase) the maximum runtime requested, make sure you decrease (increase) the number of generated events (third parameter in `arguments`, currently set to 80).

 More details can be found in [https://batchdocs.web.cern.ch/local/submit.html](https://batchdocs.web.cern.ch/local/submit.html).

+## Submitting a job and checking its status

 Now we are ready to submit the job.
 Execute: